tivervac/zeus.ugent.be/content/blog/17-18/mozaic-one-year-later.md

 Wout

 PS: Care to join?
-Ask question in the [Zeus Slack](https://zeuswpi.slack.com/) (mozaic-channel), on the [GitHub repo](https://github.com/ZeusWPI/MOZAIC/) or directly of an aforementioned person.
+Ask question in the [Zeus Slack](https://zeuswpi.slack.com/) (mozaic-channel), on the [GitHub repo](https://github.com/ZeusWPI/MOZAIC/) or directly to an aforementioned person.